thehanlab/dynamicLM/README.md

     additional columns created.

 *Note that these return an object of class `LMdataframe`.
-This has a component `LMdata` which contains the dataset itself.*
+This has a component `data` which contains the dataset itself.*

 We illustrate the process in detail by printing the entries at each step for one individual, ID1029.